ColiverSEC/Enterprise-IAM-Lab/okta/03-app-attribute-mapping-offboarding.md

-# 🔐 Authentication & MFA Policies
+# 🧩 Attribute Mapping & Offboarding

 ⬅️ [Back to Okta IAM Lab Overview](./README.md)

-This walkthrough covers how to enforce security policies in Okta, including multi-factor authentication (MFA), authentication and enrollment policies, global session rules, and password/self-service recovery policies.
+This walkthrough covers how to map user attributes between Okta and an integrated application, and how to manage offboarding by deactivating users and verifying access removal.

 ---

 ## 📚 What This Lab Covers

-- Setting up authenticators (Okta Verify, SMS, etc.)
-- Creating enrollment policies for MFA
-- Adding rules to the global session policy
-- Configuring authentication policies for users or groups
-- Setting up password policies and self-service recovery
-- Verifying that users are required to use the configured authenticators
+- Mapping user attributes between Okta and a connected application
+- Extending the Okta user profile with custom attributes
+- Configuring attribute mapping in provisioning settings
+- Deactivating users and verifying that access to apps is removed

 ---